 4. Toys for Tots – CMAS participates yearly in this holiday event donating toys to children in need.
 Look for the collection box in our lobby from November through December and drop off any new toys.

 5. Northeastern Association of the Blind at Albany – CMAS partners with AIM Services to give volunteer opportunities to adults with learning considerations.
 These adults, along with their job coach, volunteer once per week doing tasks like: filling education kits, stocking the gift shop, or helping in the CMAS gardens and in return they master skills that they can use in everyday life and for employment.

 Why does a nonprofit like the Children’s Museum at Saratoga give to other nonprofits?

 Because we are all working toward a similar mission to provide resources and uplift our community, especially those who are in the greatest need.
-When the museum is open to the public for visitors, we donate over 20 free admission passes each month.
-(Please note – this effort is on pause until we can reopen our doors to visitors again).
-The application link will be active when the program is available, or you can inquire at: email@example.com.
+The Museum donates over 20 free admission passes each month.
+The application link will be active when the program is available, or you can inquire at: firstname.lastname@example.org.

 Community Programming Request